prabhakaryadav2003/prabhakaryadav2003/README.md

 # 👋 Hi there !
 I'm **Prabhakar Yadav**
-🚀 **Engineering Student | Tech Enthusiast**
+🚀 **Python | AI and ML Enthusiast**

-I am currently pursuing a **Bachelor of Engineering** at Xavier Institute of Engineering, Mumbai (expected graduation: 2026).
 I am passionate about leveraging technology to solve real-world problems and have hands-on experience in programming, electronics, web, and AI development.

 ---